-We appreciate the creativity and perseverance of our faculty to transition your instruction online.
-By March 23, all graduate and undergraduate classes will be delivered online to the greatest extent possible.
-This decision aligns with our goal to reduce the number of interactions on campus, slow the rate of transmission, and protect our community.
+We appreciate the creativity and perseverance of our faculty to transition your spring and summer instruction online.
+The decision to switch to remote instruction and plan for a phased reopening align with our goal to reduce the number of interactions on campus, slow the rate of transmission, and protect our community.
+Each School will make a determination for fall semester instruction based on its unique considerations.
 We understand there are pedagogical, logistical, and technological challenges to these extraordinary measures.
 University leadership and your Schools are here to support you.

 The Teach Remotely website, created by the Office of the Vice Provost for Advances in Learning (VPAL) and Harvard University Information Technology (HUIT), contains best practices, tools, and support for teaching your classes online.